jon-harper/OmniBox/readme.md

 BIGTREETECH's Octopus 1.1 is a solid board that provides ample power sources and signal pins.
 It also (so far) hasn't blown out any of my equipment or itself.
 Unfortunately, the existing control cases I had printed didn't the Octopus; I also had a few ideas for changes and improvements, as well.
 This is my second attempt at creating a control case for the Octopus centered around the footprint used by Steve's V3 cases.
 Since the source is not availabe for the base or main body, I redesigned the case from scratch, keeping compatibility only with the original display screens.
 Lids should be easy to modify to fit, as they maintain the same overall dimensions.

+## TODO

+- Adapt existing design for a Mini12864 display
+- Finish fit testing version 1.0

 ## Components

-The component set should be familiar to anyone who has printed one of Steve's two-piece cases:

 - [Base](../../tree/main/Base): front and back
 - [Main body](../../tree/main/Main%20Body): front with screen; back with board, bucks, and fans
 - Trays for the [MCU](../../tree/main/MCU) and [CPU](../../tree/main/CPU)
 - [Display mount](../../tree/main/Display)
 - [Lid](../../tree/main/Lid)
-- [Rear panel](../../tree/main/Rear%20Panel) for exhaust, fans, and wiring connections
+- [Rear panel](../../tree/main/Rear%20Panel) for exhaust, fans, and wiring connections.
+See below.
 - A [front grill/SD card extension mount](../../tree/main/Front%20Panel)

+### Rear Panel Configuration

+This is a very printer-specific file.
+Included are two stock .STL files: a typical Ender 3 or Ender 5 type printer with 5-pin ABL and RGB, and the same setup with the additional of an extra thermistor port and two fan ports for an enclosure.
+There is a template

+### Note

 Templates in both Fusion and STEP format are provided for most of the case to allow customization as needed.
+If a STEP file is available but not a Fusion archive, this is possibly because the design was recently modified.

 ## Print Settings